-Give time for your kid to do school work and play with siblings and allow your kids to explore other important aspects in life and discover other interests.
+Give time for your kid to do school work and play with siblings and allow your kids to explore other important aspects of life and discover other interests.

 Shouting at your kid is a very bad idea if you want to win his or her attention.

-While giving instructions and commands are what coaches do, shouting can be interpreted as anger.
+While giving instructions and commands is what coaches do, shouting can be interpreted as anger.

 Changing your tone when saying “stop” and “go” will help your child understand your message.

 14. Use soccer practices to break bad habits